The Thin Line Between Comprehension and Persuasion in LLMs: Introduction

+\begin{enumerate} \item LLMs are effective debaters.
+Adding an FDM produced better debates as judged by participants and annotators. \item LLMs are skilled at swaying participants--especially when AI involvement is undisclosed, and when text is not involved--but audiences grow more critical as AI involvement is suspected or known. \item Crucially, LLMs performed poorly as evaluators.
+They had near-chance agreement with humans when evaluating dialogues and their components, and their internal scoring of argument strength was unpredictably correlated with their choice of winner. \end{enumerate}

-Our work raises the question as to which extent LLMs can and should be trusted in certain areas (explainability, mental health, etc), and, for the broader field of argumentation theory, \textbf{if an agent is able to convincingly maintain a dialogue, does it matter that it cannot show that it knows what it is talking about?} In other words, is accounting for pragmatic context and argument coherence required for successful dialogue modelling?
+Our work was carried out in a somewhat controlled environment, yet the results suggest a disconnect: LLMs are good at outputting persuasive text, but do not reliably demonstrate understanding of the underlying argumentative structure.
+This raises the question as to which extent LLMs can and should be trusted in certain areas (explainability, mental health, etc), and raises a theoretical question for argumentation research: \textbf{if an agent is able to convincingly maintain a dialogue}, to the point that users \textit{aware that they are arguing with an LLM} could shift their point of view, \textbf{does it matter that it cannot show that it knows what it is talking about?} In other words, can successful argumentative behaviour be separated from genuine comprehension of the pragmatic context?